Battle of the Ialomița: Background

 King Sigismund of Hungary (reigned 1387–1437) pursued an effective, decades-long, fundamentally defensive policy in the Hungarian–Ottoman Wars.
-Following the defeat at Nicopolis in 1396, King Sigismund developed a new defense strategy.
+Following the defeat at the Battle of Nicopolis in 1396, King Sigismund developed a new defense strategy.
 He aimed to create a buffer zone along the border between the Kingdom of Hungary and the Ottoman Empire, and also strengthened the existing system of banates on the southern border, which was closely linked to the developing system of border fortresses.